This is a publicly archived record of ShippingEasy's migration from the Express1 label server to the Endicia label server.

-You can reach out to our Support Team in the following ways:
+You can reach out to our Customer Success team in the following ways:

-- Paid subscribers, who have already set up their ShippingEasy account, will see links to email, call, or chat above the blue navigation menu in the app.
+- Paid subscribers (Basic and above plans) will see links to email, call, or chat in the upper left corner in app.

-- Anyone can post questions in our Community forum and our team will be happy to assist.
+- Anyone can post questions in our Community forum and our Customer Success team will be happy to assist.